mypocketgenius/pocket_genius/Planning Docs/12-22_theme-system.md

 export function ThemeProvider({ children }: { children: React.ReactNode }) {
   // State management
+  // Load theme settings from localStorage on mount
+  // Calculate gradient based on theme mode:
+  //   - cycle: use actual time with getSkyGradient()
+  //   - dark-cycle: use mapToNightRange(actualHour) with getSkyGradient()
+  //   - light-cycle: use mapToDayRange(actualHour) with getSkyGradient()
+  //   - custom: use PERIOD_TO_TIME[customPeriod] with getSkyGradient()
+  // Calculate chrome colors using getChromeColors(gradient) - recalculated on every update
+  // Calculate theme (light/dark) using getTimeTheme(effectiveHour)
   // localStorage sync (localStorage only, no DB)
-  // Update interval for cycle modes (5 minutes, fixed)
+  // Update interval for cycle modes (5 minutes, fixed) - only runs for cycle modes
+  // Custom mode: no updates (locked to selected period)
   // Return context provider
 }